YujianCHEN219/ExactVaRTest/README.md

 ## Main features

-Exact LR distributions and p-values for any sample size n (≈ 2 000 in seconds).
+Exact LR distributions and p-values for any sample size $n$; for
+$n \le 2\,000$ the computation finishes in milliseconds to a few seconds.

 C++ implementation (`Rcpp`) with automatic fallback to a pure-R reference version.

-High-level helper `backtest_lr()` with printing: statistic, p-value, decision, and all parameters in one object.
+`backtest_lr()` returns statistic, exact p-value, and reject / fail-to-reject decision in one single call.

-MIT-licensed, minimal dependencies (`Rcpp`, `stats`).
+Minimal dependencies (`Rcpp`, `stats`), MIT-licensed, works on macOS, Linux, and Windows.

 ## Acknowledgements